Conanza/ARLite/README.md

 #### Phase Ig: `#update`

-Next we'll write a `SQLObject#update` method to update a record's attributes.
-Here's a reminder of what the resulting SQL should look
-like:
+`SQLObject#update` updates a record's attributes.
+Like insert, I build and produce a query that looks like this:

 ```sql
 UPDATE